(707) 578-7700

 4. “Economic justice has little to do with religion; it is a practical problem.”

-5. “The government has the primary responsibility for those in need.”
+5. “The government holds the primary responsibility for those in need.”

 7. “The separation of church and state precludes basing any economic policy on Bible verses or concepts.”